Puget Sound Starts Here

 City of Bothell is working with hundreds of organizations across Puget Sound to challenge you to do at least one simple action that helps keep Puget Sound healthy.
 What will you do?

 This year we're focusing on how taking care of your vehicle can help keep pollution out of Puget Sound.
 Learn more about how proper tire inflation, fixing leaks, and washing your vehicle safely can make a major difference in the health of Puget Sound.

 Car tires have many chemicals that help protect them from damage.
 As we drive, the tires wear down, leaving tiny bits of tire behind on our roads.
 The chemicals in the tire bits can be extremely toxic to certain kinds of fish.
 When it rains, the runoff picks up the tire bits and carries them down storm drains and into our waterways.

-Scientists recently discovered that an ingredient in tires called 6PPD-Q, used to preserve tire rubber, reacts with ozone in the air, transforming it into a new chemical that’s highly toxic to Coho salmon.
+Several years ago, scientists discovered that an ingredient in tires called 6PPD, used to preserve tire rubber, reacts with ozone in the air, which transforms it into a new chemical called 6PPD-quinone that’s highly toxic to Coho salmon.
 Read more about the problem on Washington Stormwater Center's website.

 - Keep tires properly inflated so that they will wear down more slowly.
-Check your tire pressure once per month, either with your own pressure gauge or at a gas station air pump.
+Check your tire pressure once a month, either with your own pressure gauge or at a gas station air pump.
 You can find the recommended tire pressure in your owner’s manual, stamped on the tire itself, or on a sticker inside the driver’s side door.
 Learn more: Vehicle Tire Inflation Tips (PDF)

 - Get your tire alignment checked and rotate tires according to the manufacturer’s instructions.
 Proper alignment and regular rotation prevent uneven wear on your tires, reducing the amount of tire particles that wear off as you drive.